icy-chidam/Digital-System-Prototyping-using-FPGAs-Intern/README.md

 Books for reference:-
 "Douglas A. Pucknell" - Douglas A. Pucknell <br>
-"CMOS Digital IC Circuit analysis and Design"-MC GAW hill <br>
+"CMOS Digital IC Circuit analysis and Design"-MC GRAW hill <br>
 "Digital integrated circuit design from vlsi architectures to cmos fabrication" - Hubert Kaeslin

 ## Getting started with Modelsim and Questasim